-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 Lender | Requirement |